hargoniX/bachelor/thesis/thesis.typ

 ]

 #theorem("The transmit queue state remains valid")[
-    Assuming that we already are in a valid transmit queue state we always remain in a valid transmit queue state after calling the receive procedure.
+    Assuming that we already are in a valid transmit queue state, we always remain in a valid transmit queue state after calling the receive procedure.
 ] <step_tx_valid>